OpenImagingLab/S2R-HDR/README.md

 S2R-HDR is a large-scale synthetic dataset for high dynamic range (HDR) reconstruction tasks.
 It contains 1,000 motion sequences, each comprising 24 images at 1920×1080 resolution, with a total of **24,000 images**.
 To support flexible data augmentation, all images are stored in **EXR format with linear HDR values**.
 The dataset is rendered using Unreal Engine 5 and our custom pipeline built upon XRFeitoria, encompassing diverse dynamic elements, motion patterns, HDR-compatible scenes, and varied lighting conditions.
 Beyond the core imagery, we additionally provide per-frame rendered auxiliary data including optical flow, depth maps, surface normals, and diffuse albedo information, significantly expanding S2R-HDR's potential applications across various computer vision tasks.

-Note: The S2R-hdr data is stored in two separate repository:
+Note: The S2R-HDR dataset is stored in two separate repository:

 https://huggingface.co/datasets/iimmortall/S2R-HDR